Skip to content

 Pashmina scarves and cashmere products from Nepal

-Pashmina is one of Nepal's most prized exports, but it is also one of the most frequently misrepresented products in the market.
-International buyers often discover too late that their cashmere order does not match specifications — wrong fibre blend, incorrect weight, or poor finishing.
-Here are five red flags to watch for when sourcing pashmina from Nepal.
+Pashmina is one of Nepal's most prized exports.
+It's also one of the most commonly misrepresented products out there.
+Too many international buyers find out the hard way that their cashmere order doesn't match what they paid for — wrong fibre blend, incorrect weight, poor finishing.
+Here are five red flags to watch for.

-Red flag one: fibre blend misrepresentation.
-Genuine pashmina is made from chyangra (mountain goat) cashmere, typically blended with silk for strength and sheen.
-A common problem is suppliers substituting low-grade wool or acrylic for a portion of the cashmere.
-The only reliable way to verify fibre content is laboratory testing of pre-production samples.
-Nepal Trade Solutions can arrange independent fibre analysis before you commit to a bulk order.
+Red flag one: fibre blend lies.
+Real pashmina comes from chyangra (mountain goat) cashmere, usually blended with silk for strength and shine.
+But some suppliers cut corners by substituting low-grade wool or acrylic.
+The only way to be sure?
+Lab testing of pre-production samples.
+We can arrange independent fibre analysis before you commit to a bulk order.

 Red flag two: inconsistent weight and thickness.
 Pashmina products have an expected weight range based on their dimensions and blend ratio.
 Variations of more than 10% between pieces in the same order indicate poor production control.
 We recommend specifying acceptable weight tolerance in your purchase agreement and having our inspectors weigh every piece during pre-shipment inspection.